Bethel Elementary School 2024-2025

 PARENT/TEACHER CONFERENCES

-Parent/guardians gain better insight into the child’s strengths, needs, and learning progress through regular communication with the classroom teacher.
+Parents/guardians gain better insight into the child’s strengths, needs, and learning progress through regular communication with the classroom teacher.
 The faculty/administration is available by appointment for conferences any time throughout the year.

 ATTENDANCE (Board Policy 4400)

 Attendance in school and participation in class are integral parts of academic achievement and the teaching-learning process.
 Through regular attendance, students develop patterns of behavior essential to professional and personal success in life.
 Regular attendance by every student is mandatory.
 The State of North Carolina requires that every child in the State between the ages of 7 (or younger if enrolled) and 16 attend school.
 Parents and legal guardians are responsible for ensuring that students attend and remain at school daily.
 A student must be present for at least one-half of the school day or class period in order to be recorded as present for that day or class.
+Students are expected to be at school on time and to remain at school until dismissed.
+During the school day, students are expected to be present at the scheduled starting time for each class and to remain until the class ends.

 When a student must miss school, a written excuse signed by a parent or guardian must be presented to the student’s teacher on the day the student returns after an absence.
 Absences due to extended illnesses may also require a statement from a physician.
 An absence may be excused for any of the following reasons:

-1. personal illness or injury that makes the student physically unable to attend school;
+- personal illness or injury that makes the student physically unable to attend school;

-2. isolation ordered by the State Board of Health;
+- isolation ordered by the State Board of Health;

-3. death in the immediate family;
+- death in the immediate family;

-4. medical or dental appointment;
+- medical or dental appointment;

-5. participation under subpoena as a witness in a court proceeding;
+- participation under subpoena as a witness in a court proceeding;

-6. a minimum of two days each academic year for observance of an event required or suggested by the
+- a minimum of two days each academic year for observance of an event required or suggested by the

 religion of the student or the student’s parent(s);

-1. participation in a valid educational opportunity, such as travel or service as a legislative or
+- participation in a valid educational opportunity, such as travel or service as a legislative or

-Governor’s page, with prior approval from the principal;
+Governor’s page, with prior approval from the principal; (if you are truthful, family vacations are typically NOT valid educational opportunities);

-1. pregnancy and related conditions or parenting, when medically necessary; or
+- pregnancy and related conditions or parenting, when medically necessary; or

-2. visitation with the student’s parent or legal guardian, at the discretion of the superintendent or
+- visitation with the student’s parent or legal guardian, at the discretion of the superintendent or

 designee, if the parent or legal guardian (a) is an active duty member of the uniformed services as